 A preliminary study of a database of riot-related tweets, compiled by the Guardian, appears to show Twitter was mainly used to react to riots and looting.
 Timing trends drawn from the data question the assumption that Twitter played a widespread role in inciting the violence in advance, an accusation also levelled at the rival social networks Facebook and BlackBerry Messenger.
 The unique database contains tweets about the riots sent throughout the disorder, which began in Tottenham, north London, on 6 August.

 It also reveals how extensively Twitter was used to co-ordinate a movement by citizens to clean the streets after the disorder.
-More than 206,000 tweets – 8% of the total – related to attempts to clean up the debris left by four nights of rioting and looting.
 Government backs down on plan to shut Twitter and Facebook in crises.
 The government has climbed down on plans to ban suspected rioters from using social networking websites in times of civil unrest.

 For these organizations, Twitter functions as an RSS feed or headline service for news consumers, with links ideally driving traffic to the organization’s website.”
+Fully 93 percent of the postings over the course of the week offered a link to a news story on the organization’s own website.
+And they really mean primarily using Twitter for self-promo.
+Still, though.
 Most journalists use social media such as Twitter and Facebook as a source.
 A US survey has revealed that an overwhelming majority of reporters and editors use social media sources for researching their stories as 56% say social media is important for reporting and producing the stories they wrote.
-However, with 84% most journalists use information delivered via social media rather cautious as they think it is less reliable than information delivered via traditional media.
-According to the research conducted by Cision and The George Washington University, for their online research all journalists are using Google, followed by 61% which are turning to Wikipedia.